- RACE TO CME GLOBE

 Rolex is the official timepiece of the LPGA and sponsors of many of the LPGA's annual awards, including the Ellen Griffin Rolex Award, Rolex Player of the Year and Louise Suggs Rolex Rookie of the Year awards.
 Rolex honors the LPGA Tour's Rolex First-Time Winners and is a supporting sponsor of the annual LPGA T&CP National Championship.
 At tournament sites, Rolex has a presence by providing the official time at selected tournaments and advertises in many event programs.

-The LPGA Teaching and Club Professional (T&CP) membership, founded in 1959 has enjoyed an unprecedented rate of growth in recent years and boasts the largest membership of women golf professionals in the world.
-With over 1,400 members, the LPGA Teaching and Club Professionals are dedicated to the advancement of golf through teaching, coaching and managing golf facilities.
+The LPGA Professionals membership, founded in 1959, has enjoyed an unprecedented rate of growth in recent years and boasts the largest membership of women golf professionals in the world.
+With more than 1,700 members, the members of LPGA Professionals are dedicated to the advancement of golf through teaching, coaching and managing golf facilities.
 Its national member programs including teaching, coaching, business management and leadership skills training programs and conferences, tournaments, employment services, online education and junior golf programs.
-LPGA T&CP members also teach and support the LPGA's various grassroots programs that are working to increase the involvement of women and youth in golf, as well as contribute to the growth of the sport overall including LPGA-USGA Girls Golf, LPGA Tour Junior Clinics and the LPGA Golf Clinics for Women.
+LPGA Professionals members also teach and support the LPGA's various grassroots programs that are working to increase the involvement of women and youth in golf, as well as contribute to the growth of the sport overall including LPGA-USGA Girls Golf, LPGA Tour Junior Clinics and the LPGA Golf Clinics for Women.
 The LPGA is headquartered in Daytona Beach, Fla.
 For more information on the LPGA, log on to www.LPGA.com.